sameedshoaibb/devops-web-api/README.md

 3. **Docker** - Creates container images for the application with multi-stage builds and security hardening.

-4. **Kubernetes** - Runs as a single-node cluster on the VM, suitable for development and testing environments.
+4. **Kubernetes** - Runs as a single-node cluster on the VM.

-5. **Helm** - Provides Kubernetes deployment templates optimized for single-node setup with environment-specific configurations.
+5. **Helm** - Kubernetes deployment templates optimized for single-node setup with environment-specific configurations.

 6. **Jenkins** - Handles CI/CD automation to build, test, and deploy code on every change with security scans.